 What all of this also means is that your Paid Parental Leave taxable income needs to go onto your Income Tax Return.
 Your employer will still need to give you your annual PAYG Payment Summary which will include your Paid Parental Leave.
 This is included in your Gross Payment amount and the Total Tax Withheld amount.
 It doesn’t need to be separately disclosed.

-If you have received your payment from Centrelink, they will send you a PAYG Payment Summary directly which will include the Paid Parental Leave details for you to include in your tax return.
+If you have received your payment from Centrelink, they will send you a PAYG Payment Summary directly which will include the Paid Parental Leave details for you to include in your tax return or it may already be included in your myGov tax return.